 Or perhaps you want double doors for ease of access or just the farmhouse aesthetic, or a slanted roof if you live somewhere where you get lots of snow in winter.
 You can really find your perfect chicken coop plan and start gathering your building materials such as wood, finishing materials and hardware mesh or hardware cloth.

-So have a look through the chicken coop plans we recommend from these experienced builders and chicken owners, and you can always contact them to ask about their plans as well.
-That is why we really like supporting these amazing small stores!
-The service and quality you get is fantastic.
+So have a look through the chicken coop ideas and chicken coop plans we recommend from these experienced builders and chicken owners, and you can always contact them to ask about their plans as well.
+You can even check out some of the the portable chicken coop ideas and the A frame chicken coop plans.

 Here are some other chicken-related articles you may be interested in: